Brexit Party MP Candidates –

 Two lesser known MEPs are also in the mix – hedge fund manager Robert Rowland, managing director of Bowdon Capital, who previously worked for Crispin Odey’s asset management firm; and Matthew Patten who formerly ran the Mayor’s Fund for London.

-It is worth noting that, as serving MEPs, none of them would have needed to apply ‘online’ or pay the fee.
+As serving MEPs, none of them would have needed to apply online or pay the £100 fee.

 The same goes for the MEP ‘also rans’: Dr Anna Bailey and businessman Peter Wiltshire, who both hope to get seats at Westminster.
 Anyone who stood in the EU Elections is automatically eligible for interview as a prospective MP.
 They are not the only failed MEP candidates on the list.

-Farage and Tice make a lot of noise about the ‘career politicians’ who have ruined Great Britain and contrast them unfavourably with their own party’s offerings.
+Farage and Brexit Party chairman Richard Tice make a lot of noise about the ‘career politicians’ who have ruined Great Britain and contrast them unfavourably with their own party’s offerings.
 So it is surprising to see so many elected MEPs seeking further office alongside a whole host of other established, albeit local, politicians.

 “I’d done a huge amount of the work in just three-and-a-half days,” Ms Allsop told BBC Wales, suggesting that she will bring a much needed surfeit of confidence to any future parliamentary role.

-Oversight must be catching because it also inflicted another candidate, Viral Parikh, a serving Conservative councillor in West Sussex.
+Oversight also inflicted another candidate, Viral Parikh, a serving Conservative councillor in West Sussex.
 When I approached his local Conservative Association for comment, it seemed taken aback to discover that one of its number was planning to run for a completely different party in a completely different place.
-Mr Parikh told me that he “was waiting (for) confirmation from Brexit Party about the PPC”, before resigning from the Tories.
+Mr Parikh told me that he “was waiting [for] confirmation from [the] Brexit Party about the PPC [Prospective Parliamentary Candidate]”, before resigning from the Tories.

 Residents in Warrington, for instance, were surprised to find that their Brexit Party PPC, Dennis Rogers, lives on the Isle of Man – which isn’t even in the EU.